 Hiplok manufacture padlocks that you wear around your waist like a belt, which we reviewed previously.
 They also sell D-Locks that clip onto a bag strap or pocket.

 Lastly, the accessories.
 Wearing normal clothes doesn’t mean you have to forego safety.
 You can wear normal gloves, or cycling gloves.
 There are helmets that fold up to fit into your bag, like the Morpher, Overade Plixi or Biologic Pango.
 Hiplok manufacture padlocks that you wear around your waist like a belt, which we reviewed previously.
 They also sell D-Locks that clip onto a bag strap or pocket.
-I’d also recommend using a bike which has sturdy fitted mudguards to prevent getting a dark stripe up your back and a chain cover to stop loose clothing getting snagged.
+I’d recommend using a bike which has fitted mudguards.
+This will prevent getting a dark stripe up your back.
+A chain casing stops oily shins and prevents loose clothing getting snagged.

 You can wear anything to ride a bike.
 Cycling shouldn’t be exclusive and you shouldn’t need to buy special clothing to ride your bike.
 If you’re cycling as transport, or cycling short distances, then clothing choice won’t affect your enjoyment as much.
-If you are regularly cycling on a commute or to get around responsibly without using a car and you’re out in all weathers then you should consider buying some of the cycling specific casual clothing mentioned above.
+If you are regularly cycling and you’re out in all weathers, then you should consider buying some cycling specific clothing.

-As a parent, when my kids were younger I could happily rack up the brownie points and escape for a day out on my bike either by myself or with friends.
+When my kids were younger I could happily rack up the brownie points then escape for a day out on my bike either by myself or with friends.
 Just last week my 4 year old finally managed to ride his pedal bike with no stabilisers.
-Now cycling is something the whole family can do, so we can enjoy family days out on the bikes.
-The problem with this is that it would look mildly amusing with my wife and kids on ‘bikes’ in their normal clothes and me on my carbon road bike in tight fitting lycra.
+So now cycling is something the whole family can do, and we can enjoy family days out on the bikes.
+The problem with this is that it would look odd with my wife and kids on ‘bikes’ in their normal clothes and me on my carbon road bike in tight fitting lycra.

-I’ve also started wearing ‘nice’ clothes again as the sticky fingerprints and patches of food on chairs have started to become less of a hazard.
+Sticky fingerprints and patches of food on chairs have started to become less of a hazard.
 I need clothes I can wear on the bike and look normal riding with my family, then be able to ride to work, go to a meeting or on a night out, or even go for a detour on the way back home without being uncomfortable.
-I’ve started mixing in certain items from some of the brands mentioned above and you’ll start to see some reviews on here soon.